 Mindful Breathing Strategies

 When it comes to mindfulness in the classroom, one of the best ways to get started is by incorporating some simple breathing exercises.
-This can be as simple as having students close their eyes and focus on their breath for a few minutes each day.
+A mindful breathing exercise can be as simple as having students close their eyes and focus on their breath for a few minutes each day - whenever you have a moment of free time.
 You can also have them try this exercise while they are working on different learning tasks.

 Here are just some examples of breathing strategies that you could use with your students.